ababaian/VIRUSxDISCVRY/virus/hespivirus_rivalense.md

 Beult virus [8], Buckhurst virus [7], Castlerea virus [9], and Mekrijärvi negevirus [10].
 Negeviruses are a taxon of insect-specific viruses that have a broad host and geographic range, but have been primarily reported in hematophagous insects [6].
-They are positive-sense single-stranded RNA viruses with an enveloped, spherical structure resembling a “hot air balloon” [6], [9].
+They are positive-sense single-stranded RNA viruses with an enveloped, spherical structure resembling a "hot air balloon" [6], [9].
 Considering the moderate similarity of *H. rivalense* to Negeviruses and the presence of *H. rivalense* across multiple *L. hesperus* tissue samples, we hypothesize that *H. rivalense* is a novel virus infecting *
 L. hesperus*, an endogenous viral element (EVE), or an artifact from sample contamination.